Vetrivel07/vetrivel-m-portfolio/README.md

 ## My Portfolio

-My portfolio website built using HTML, CSS, and JavaScript.
+Designed and developed a personal portfolio website from scratch using HTML, CSS, and JavaScript, showcasing my technical skills and creative vision.
+This project demonstrates my proficiency in front-end development, responsive design, and interactive user experiences.
 You can check it out [here](https://vetrivel07.github.io/vetrivel-m-portfolio).